Faculty of Education, University of Western

 USING EXERCISE TO IMPROVE COGNITIVE FUNCTIONING IN CHILDREN WITH ADHD

 Attention-Deficit Hyperactivity Disorder (ADHD) is a brain disorder that affects many facets of a child’s life, most notably interfering with school success.
 Although stimulant medications improve some of the core symptoms of ADHD (i.e., disruptive behaviours), many have deleterious side effects.
 There is critical need for behavioural interventions that could supplement prescribed medications to reduce doses and have positive enduring effects.
-One such type of behavioural intervention is physical activity.
+Two types of behavioural interventions are physical activity and mindfulness meditation.

 USING NEUROIMAGING TO CONNECT BODY AND BRAIN RESEARCH